The Living Well Programme will be delivered as an on-line programme during the COVID-19 restrictions period.

 Dealing with difficult emotions

-Physical activity, exercise and falls prevention
+Physical activity, exercise, preventing falls

 Planning for the future